 There are several superstitions when it comes to ladybugs.
 All seem to radiate from the insect's positive influence over pest control in gardens.

-- If you kill a ladybug, you'll have bad luck.
+Accordig to superstition, if you kill a ladybug, you'll have bad luck.
 This superstition may have sprung from the fact that farmers depend on the insect to help keep the aphid and other insect pest populations down.
+This is not a feng shui principle, however.

-- You may have heard that if a ladybug lands on you and you don't shoo her away and allow her to fly away on her own, that you'll have good luck.
+You may have heard that if a ladybug lands on you and you don't shoo her away and allow her to fly away on her own, that you'll have good luck.
+This is a superstition and not related to any feng shui truths.
+Another superstition is if a ladybug lands on you, something wonderful is about to happen to you.

 - If you see a ladybug, you'll have good luck.